front-end-foundations/session1/readme.md

 ## Homework

-Note: the finished files I was working on in class can be [downloaded](http://daniel.deverell.com/css-files/foundation-fall-2016/session1-master.zip) for reference.
+Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/work) from the `work` branch of this repo for reference.

 1. Download the original files as distributed in class and, using the steps above, try to recreate the design we did in class.
 1. Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class.